PM Lauds Security Forces For Successful Operation Against Khawarij - UrduPoint

 PM Lauds Security Forces For Successful Operation Against Khawarij

+Prime Minister Muhammad Shehbaz Sharif Monday appreciated the officers and personnel of security forces for successful intelligence-based operation against Fitna al Khawarij in district Khyber

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Mar, 2025) Prime Minister Muhammad Shehbaz Sharif Saturday lauded the officers and Jawans of security forces for successful intelligence based operation against Fitna Al-Khawarij in Khyber Pakhtunkhwa.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Mar, 2025) Prime Minister Muhammad Shehbaz Sharif Monday appreciated the officers and personnel of security forces for successful intelligence-based operation against Fitna al Khawarij in district Khyber.

-He appreciated the officers and Jawans of security forces for their professional capabilities for eliminating nine Khawarij in Mohmand and Dera Ismail Khan.
+He lauded the professional capabilities of security forces for killing three Khawarij in district Khyber.

-He paid tribute to Havaldar Muhammad Zahid and Sepoy Aftab Ali Shah for embracing martyrdom for the country while fighting bravely and killing Khawarij.

-He prayed for the elevation of ranks of martyrs in Jannah and for the grant of patience to the bereaved families.

-He said the war against the menace of terrorism would continue till its complete eradication from the country.
+He said the war against the menace of terrorism would continue till its complete elimination from the country.

 Recent Stories